-STUDENT E-MAIL ACCOUNT INFORMATION Getting Started With Student E-Mail
+STUDENT E-MAIL ACCOUNT INFORMATION

+Getting Started With Student E-Mail

-Effective August 21, 2006, all students are assigned a free Navarro College e-mail account for college-related activities.
-Your e-mail address will be: firstname.lastname@navarrocollege.edu
+All students are assigned a free Navarro College e-mail account for college-related activities.
+Your e-mail address will be: firstname.last-name@navarrocollege.edu

 You can access your account by selecting the Student E-Mail link on the Navarro College Website (www.navarrocollege.edu).
-Your username and password will be the same as for Blackboard and WebAdvisor (Username: firstname.lastname (ex.
+Your username and password will be the same as for Blackboard and WebAdviser (Username: firstname.lastname (ex.
 John.Student); Password: six-digit date-of-birth (MMDDYY).